-- Keep doors to residence halls, labs, classrooms locked when not occupied. - Don't provide access to unauthorized persons in the buildings or classrooms. - Do not keep large amounts of money with you. - Lock all valuables, money, jewelry, checkbooks in a lock box or locked drawer. - Keep a list of all valuable possessions including the makes, models and serial numbers.

-- Don't leave laptop computers or textbooks unattended in labs, libraries or other public areas even if it is for a short period of time. - Don't lend credit cards or identification cards, including College-issued ID cards, to anyone. - Report loitering persons or suspicious persons to Campus Safety immediately; don't take any chances.
+- Keep doors to residence halls, labs, and classrooms locked when not occupied. - Don't provide access to unauthorized persons to the buildings or classrooms. - Do not keep large amounts of money with you. - Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer. - If you have a bike, secure it with an anti-theft lock. - If you have a vehicle, ensure no valuables are kept inside, windows are rolled up, and the doors are locked. - Keep a list of all valuable possessions including makes, models, and serial numbers. - Don't leave laptop computers or textbooks unattended in labs, libraries, or other public areas, even if it is for a short period of time. - Don't lend credit cards or identification cards, including College-issued ID cards, to anyone. - Report loitering persons or suspicious persons to Campus Safety immediately; don't take any chances.